-Saint Patrick, who lived during the fifth century, is the patron saint and national apostle of Ireland.
-Born in Roman Britain, he was kidnapped and brought to Ireland as a slave at the age of 16.
-He later escaped, but returned to Ireland and was credited with bringing Christianity to its people.
-In the centuries following Patrick’s death (believed to have been on March 17, 461), the mythology surrounding his life became ever more ingrained in the Irish culture: Perhaps the most well known legend is that he explained the Holy Trinity (Father, Son and Holy Spirit) using the three leaves of a native Irish clover, the shamrock.
+In the centuries following Patrick’s death (believed to have been on March 17, 461), the mythology surrounding his life became ever more ingrained in the Irish culture: Perhaps the most well-known legend of St. Patrick is that he explained the Holy Trinity (Father, Son and Holy Spirit) using the three leaves of a native Irish clover, the shamrock.

 Growth of St. Patrick's Day Celebrations

 Over the next 35 years, Irish patriotism among American immigrants flourished, prompting the rise of so-called “Irish Aid” societies like the Friendly Sons of Saint Patrick and the Hibernian Society.
 Each group would hold annual parades featuring bagpipes (which actually first became popular in the Scottish and British armies) and drums.

 In 1848, several New York Irish Aid societies decided to unite their parades to form one official New York City St. Patrick’s Day Parade.
 Today, that parade is the world‘s oldest civilian parade and the largest in the United States, with over 150,000 participants.
 Each year, nearly 3 million people line the 1.5-mile parade route to watch the procession, which takes more than five hours.
 Boston, Chicago, Philadelphia and Savannah also celebrate the day with parades involving between 10,000 and 20,000 participants each.
 In 2020, the New York City parade was one of the first major city events to be canceled as a result of the COVID-19 pandemic; it was again canceled in 2021.
 The parade in New York and others around the country returned in 2022.